ExceLint/ExceLint-addin/README.md

 ## Development

 The ExceLint addin is written entirely in TypeScript.
 It is already set up to be hostable locally.
+_Note:_ See also the **Running in Docker** secton below.

 ### Requirements

 To run ExceLint locally, you will first need to install [Node](https://nodejs.org/en/) and [Git](https://git-scm.com/downloads).
+This version works successfully with Node 16.4.0.

 ### Running the ExceLint service locally